a4my/my-cheatsheets/react-FCC.md

 ### Use PropTypes to Define the Props You Expect

 React provides useful type-checking features to verify that components receive props of the correct type.
 For example, your application makes an API call to retrieve data that you expect to be in an array, which is then passed to a component as a prop.
-You can set propTypes on your component to require the data to be of type array.
+You can set `propTypes` on your component to require the data to be of type array.
 This will throw a useful warning when the data is of any other type.

-It's considered a best practice to set propTypes when you know the type of a prop ahead of time.
-You can define a propTypes property for a component in the same way you defined defaultProps.
-Doing this will check that props of a given key are present with a given type.
-Here's an example to require the type function for a prop called handleClick:
+It's considered a best practice to set `propTypes` when you know the type of a prop ahead of time.
+You can define a `propTypes` property for a component in the same way you defined `defaultProps`.
+Doing this will check that `props` of a given key are present with a given type.
+Here's an example to require the type function for a prop called `handleClick`:

 ```js
 MyComponent.propTypes = { handleClick: PropTypes.func.isRequired }
 ```

-In the example above, the PropTypes.func part checks that handleClick is a function.
-Adding isRequired tells React that handleClick is a required property for that component.
+In the example above, the `PropTypes.func` part checks that `handleClick` is a function.
+Adding isRequired tells React that `handleClick` is a required property for that component.
 You will see a warning if that prop isn't provided.
 Also notice that func represents function.
-Among the seven JavaScript primitive types, function and boolean (written as bool) are the only two that use unusual spelling.
+Among the seven JavaScript primitive types, function and boolean (written as `bool`) are the only two that use unusual spelling.
 In addition to the primitive types, there are other types available.
 For example, you can check that a prop is a React element.

-❗ As of React v15.5.0, PropTypes is imported independently from React, like this: import PropTypes from 'prop-types'.
+❗ As of React v15.5.0, PropTypes is imported independently from React, like this: `import PropTypes from 'prop-types'`.

 ```js
 const Items = props => {